-(u) Access to ICT services - measured in terms of proportion of population that has access to fast, secure, stable, and affordable internet services to cater and accommodate online or digital transactions or services necessary for the conduct of daily activities in the modern society; and

-(v) Such other targets and indicators as determined by DHSUD, NEDA, DILG, and PSA consistent with the principles that guide sustainable cities and communities as provided in Section 4 of this Act: Provided, That at any time, but not more than once every five years, such targets and indicators may be reviewed or revised as the need arises to conform to changes and new developments brought about by the latest trends in institutionalizing sustainable cities and communities.

-Sec.
-6. Urban Planning and Development. - The DHSUD, in coordination with NEDA, DILG, and DPWH shall provide technical assistance to local government units in the integration of the pertinent provisions of this Act, the National Urban Development and Housing Framework, and the NHUDSP in their Annual Development Plans, Annual Investment Plans, Physical Framework Plans, Development Master Plans, Comprehensive Land Use Plans, Disaster Risk Reduction and Management Plans, and similar plans.
+- Urban economy measured in terms of percentage of the labor force in the education and Research and Development sectors, and unemployment rate and number of businesses; - p) Innovation-geared education measured in terms of the number of Science, Technology, Engineering and Mathematics higher education degree programs being offered by an educational institution in the city; - q) Use of renewable energy measured in terms of percentage of consumed energy from renewable sources; - r) Universal healthcare measured in terms of number of in-patient hospital beds and physicians; - s) Food security measured in terms of percentage of city budget spent on initiatives on urban agriculture; - t) Water and wastewater management measured in terms of water consumption per capita, percentage of households with access to basic water supply, percentage of treated wastewater that is reused; - access to ICT services measured in terms of proportion of population that has access to fast, secure, stable, and affordable internet services to cater and accommodate online or digital transactions or services necessary for the conduct of daily activities in the modern society; and - v) Such other targets and indicators ad determined by the DHSUD, NEDA, DILG, and PSA consistent with the principles that guide sustainable cities and communities as provided in Section 4 of this Act: Provided, That at any time, but not more than once every five years, such targets and indicators may be reviewed or revised as the need arises to conform to changes and new developments brought about by the latest trends in institutionalizing sustainable cities and communities. - Sec.
+6. Urban Planning and Urban Development.
+The DHSUD shall, in coordination with NEDA, DILG and Department of Public Works and Highways, provide technical assistance to local government units in the integration of the pertinent provisions of this Act, the National Urban Development and Housing Framework, and the NHUDSP in their Annual Development Plans, Annual Investment Plans, Physical Framework Plans, Development Master Plans, Comprehensive Land Use Plans, Disaster Risk Reduction and Management Plans, and similar plans.

-National agencies and local government units shall ensure the genuine and adequate participation in urban, regional, spatial and environmental planning; Provided, That, access to information, official records, public records and to documents and papers pertaining to official acts, transactions or decisions, and research data related to urban development to enable informed participation in the decision-making shall be made available pursuant to Section 7, Article III of the 1987 Constitution.
+National agencies and local government units shall ensure the genuine and adequate participation in urban, regional, spatial, and environmental planning: Provided, That access to information, official records, public records and to documents and papers pertaining to official acts, transactions or decisions, and research data related to urban development to enable informed participation in the decision-making shall be made available pursuant to Section 7, Article III of the 1987 Constitution.